 The basic task of a GKV is to give you statutory standard medical care.
 That means: The GKV pays the doctors and hospitals if you get sick and need treatment.
 In addition, the GKV pays for medication.
 The GKV was introduced in Germany in 1883, with the aim of ensuring that all German citizens receive basic medical care, even those who had little money and could, therefore, not afford any medical treatment.

 And more or less, that still applies today: You get a good minimum pension.
 However, you pay much more for membership in a statutory health insurance today than you did back then.

 As a student, however, you don't necessarily have to take out statutory health insurance.
-In Germany, you can join a private health insurance at any time.
+In Germany, as a student, you can join a private health insurance.
 If you have already found out about private health insurance on the Internet, then you may know that private health insurance is usually more expensive than statutory health insurance, because it provides more.
 In other words: Private health insurance also pays for things that statutory health insurance does not normally pay for.
 This mostly includes dentures, glasses and other items.

-However it is possible that, depending on your private situation, GKV is cheaper for you, if, for example, you want to insure your spouse and children.
+However it is possible that, depending on your private situation, GKV is the better option for you, if, for example, you want to insure your spouse and children.

 There are many offers from private health insurances for your stay in Germany.
 No matter which one you choose: make sure that it is a "comprehensive health insurance" ("Krankenvollversicherung")!
 Because many of these offers are actually "only" travel health insurance, which means they are not equivalent to statutory health insurance.

-Provisit is, of course, a comprehensive health insurance and is, therefore, recognized by all authorities, offices and universities.
+Our Provisit Student insurance is, of course, a comprehensive health insurance and is, therefore, recognized by all authorities, offices and universities.